The weather at UBC can be unpredictable—as UBC has it’s own micro-climate which can be quite different from lower-lying areas.

 Snow-covered curbs — Exercise caution around snow-covered curbs on paths and roadways.

-Entering/exiting buildings — Entrance ways may be slippery, exercise caution and report any missing floor mats to Building Operations.
+Entering/exiting buildings — Entrance ways may be slippery, exercise caution and report any missing floor mats to UBC Facilities.

 Snow removal equipment — Our winter equipment is fully operational during early morning & daytime hours whenever a snowfall occurs.
 We are requesting staff and students be aware of moving equipment and be cognisant of the potential risk for pedestrians walking in front of and/or behind operating equipment.